Calorie-App/Calorie-App_Testing/project_spec.md

 ## App Overview

-The Calorie App is intended to display a list of all of the food the user answered yes to consuming as well as the total amount of calories the user will be intaking.
+The CalorieCalc is a powerful tool designed to help users easily track and manage their daily caloric intake.
+Whether you're looking to maintain a healthy lifestyle, lose weight, or gain muscle, CalorieCalc provides real-time feedback on your calorie consumption, helping you stay on track with your nutrition goals.

 ### Description

-**The Calorie App will fetch data such as the food image, food name, and the amount of calories the food contains from a Food API.
+**The CalorieCalc will fetch data such as the food name, the amount of calories, and other nutrients details from a Food API.
 The App will ask the user if they would like to consume the food being displayed.
-If the user answers yes, the food will be added in a RecyclerView.
-At any time the user can click the end button which will be available towards the bottom of the page.
-Once the user clicks end, the application will display a RecycleView which contains all of the food the user answered yes to.**
+If the user answers yes, the food will be added to a RecyclerView.
+The user will be able to add food to the RecyclerView until his/her calorie intake goal for the day is met.
+Once the calorie goal is met, the application will display a RecycleView which contains all of the food the user answered yes to consuming.**

 ### App Evaluation